snappyflow/opensearch-scaling-manager/README.md

 ------

 - Cluster with OpenSearch installed
+- OpenSearch version
-- Cluster credentials (Username, Password) for logging into cluster
+- Cluster credentials (Username, Password) to access the OpenSearch
-- Template ID which is compatible with existing cluster
 - Cloud credential  (Username, Password)
+- Launch Template - AWS launch template to spin a new node which has the necessary tags
+- Security certificate to have regex in it to accept the new node
 - PEM file